jdaw1/penrose_tiling/text/postscript_distillable.md

 ## PostScript Files ##

-The C code exports distillable files for both rhombii and arcs.
+The C code exports distillable files for both rhombi and arcs.
 (For an explanation of arcs see the [SVG&nbsp;documentation](svg.md).)

 Much of the control of these codes are quite similar.